Is Aeterna Zentaris Inc. (AEZS) a Keeper?

-Aeterna Zentaris Inc. (NASDAQ:AEZS) went down by -3.62% from its latest closing price compared to the recent 1-year high of $3.62.
-The company’s stock price has collected 3.91% of gains in the last five trading sessions.
-Press Release reported 16 hours ago that Aeterna Zentaris Announces Final Settlement of Previously Disclosed Class-Action Lawsuit
+Aeterna Zentaris Inc. (NASDAQ:AEZS) went up by 0.87% from its latest closing price compared to the recent 1-year high of $3.62.
+The company’s stock price has collected -2.69% of loss in the last five trading sessions.
+Press Release reported on 06/07/21 that Aeterna Zentaris Engages Dr. Michael Levy to Support Development of Autoimmune and Inflammatory CNS Disorders Programs

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.